DLXPlugins/highlight-and-share/readme.txt

 A WordPress plugin for highlighting text and sharing it via Twitter.

-Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook is also present when highlighting text as a convenience.
+Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook, LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).
 If you're looking for something more plug-and-play, please try <a href="https://wordpress.org/plugins/quotable/">Quotable</a>.